vyca2017/content/content/tutorials/freecom/part-4.md

 }
 ```

-Now the user `Violetspear-Puma` (who is indeed the sender of the message) tries to read it with the following query:
+Now the user `Violetspear-Puma`, who is indeed the sender of the message, tries to read it with the following query (assuming a valid authentication token is attached to the request header):

 ```graphql
 {